asymingt/rts5139/README.md

 # Overview #

 This is a temporary fix for RTS5129/RTS5139 USB MMC card reader on Linux 3.16+ kernels.
-On my Lonovo Yoga 13 running Ubuntu 15.10 with a ```4.2.0-25-generic``` kernel I get the following errors.
+On my Lenovo Yoga 13 running Ubuntu 15.10 with a ```4.2.0-25-generic``` kernel I get the following errors.

 ```
 Jan 27 22:27:53 ideapad-yoga-13 kernel: [   48.108682] mmc0: tuning execution failed